oskarkraak/minecraft-gulag-mod/README.md

 duel.
 In a similar fashion, this mod gives the player a second chance by letting them duel the Ender Dragon instead of deleting the world.
-The only difference is that they will simply respawn in their new world if they die there.
+The only difference is that they will simply respawn in their new "gulag" world if they die there, instead of being sent to yet another gulag.

 ## How does it work?